dat-a-man/dlt-docs/docs/chess.md

 `players`: This is a list of player usernames for which you want to fetch data.
 `start_month` and `end_month`: These optional parameters specify the time period for which you want to fetch game data.
 (In  "YYYY/MM" format).

 The above function is a dlt.source function for the Chess.com API named "chess", which returns a sequence of DltResource objects.
-That we'll discuss subsequently.
+That we'll discuss subsequently as resources.

 ### Resource `players_profiles`